Last Updated: June 2, 2026

 Documented Benefits for Musculoskeletal Injuries

-A comprehensive 2013 review published in Phytotherapy Research analyzed multiple randomized controlled trials and found consistent evidence that topical comfrey preparations effectively reduce pain, swelling, and restricted mobility in various musculoskeletal conditions.7
+A 2013 review in Phytotherapy Research analyzed multiple randomized controlled trials and found consistent evidence that topical comfrey reduces pain, swelling, and restricted mobility.
+The findings span several common musculoskeletal complaints.7

-- Acute ankle sprains: A 2004 study of 203 patients found that 10% comfrey cream reduced pain and increased mobility with 86% effectiveness compared to 65% for lower-dose preparations8
+- Acute ankle sprains: A 2004 study of 203 patients found a 10 percent comfrey cream reduced pain and increased mobility with 86 percent effectiveness, compared with 65 percent for lower-dose preparations.8

-- Lower back pain: Research involving 215 patients demonstrated that 1% comfrey cream significantly reduced pain and improved range of motion compared to placebo controls9
+- Lower back pain: Research involving 215 patients demonstrated that a comfrey root extract ointment significantly reduced pain and improved range of motion compared with placebo.9

-- Osteoarthritis: Clinical trials show comfrey applications provide meaningful pain relief for joint degeneration, with over half of participants experiencing complete symptom resolution10
+- Osteoarthritis: Clinical trials show comfrey applications provide meaningful pain relief for knee joint degeneration, with a majority of participants reporting substantial symptom improvement.10

-- Bruise healing: Studies report faster reduction of pain, swelling, and discoloration when comfrey is applied to fresh bruises compared to conventional treatments11
+- Bruise healing: Studies report faster reduction of pain, swelling, and discoloration when comfrey is applied to fresh bruises.11

 Wound Healing and Skin Regeneration